deanwampler/spark-scala-tutorial/tutorial/src/index.md

 Here we construct the `SparkContext` a different way, by first defining a `SparkConf` (configuration) object.
 First, it is necessary to use 2 cores, which is specified using `setMaster("local[2]")` to avoid a [problem discussed here](http://apache-spark-user-list.1001560.n3.nabble.com/streaming-questions-td3281.html).

 Spark Streaming requires the TTL to be set, `spark.cleaner.ttl`, which defaults to infinite.
-This specifies the duration in seconds for how long Spark should remember any metadata, such as the stages and tasks generated, etc. Periodic cleanups is necessary for long-running streaming jobs.
+This specifies the duration in seconds for how long Spark should remember any metadata, such as the stages and tasks generated, etc. Periodic clean-ups are necessary for long-running streaming jobs.
 Note that an RDD that persists in memory for more than this duration will be cleared as well.
 See [Configuration](http://spark.apache.org/docs/0.9.0/configuration.html) for more details.

 With the `SparkContext`, we create a `StreamingContext`, where we also specify the time interval.